Tutorial of pydefect

 4. Calculation of competing phases

-When a defect is introduced, atoms are exchanged with the hypothetical atomic reservoirs within the thermodynamics framework.
-To calculate a free energy of defect formation that is approximated with the defect formation energy in most cases, we need to determine atom’s chemical potentials associated with defects.
-Usually, we consider the chemical potentials at the condition where competing phases coexist with the host material, which are determined from the chemical potential diagram (CPD).
+When a defect is introduced, atoms are exchanged with hypothetical atomic reservoirs within a thermodynamic framework.
+To calculate the free energy of defect formation, often approximated by the defect formation energy, we need to determine the chemical potentials of the atoms involved in the defect.
+Typically, these chemical potentials are chosen under the condition where the host material coexists with its competing phases, as determined from a chemical potential diagram (CPD).

 pydefect_vasp mp -e Mg Al O --e_above_hull 0.0005